 Digital output

+Any suitable digital method is allowable under this Code of Practice so long as the relevant accuracy requirement is maintained, the following examples are for illustrative purposes and not all required by an Asset Meter.

 Converting a.c. electrical quantities to digital signals – e.g. SCADA (Supervisory Control and Data Acquisition), DCS (Distributed Control System), Modbus TCP/IP , including Ethernet

 The Metered Volumes of the Asset Meter must be monitored by the Half Hourly Data Collector or operator of the Data Retriever Instation, as applicable, for inconsistencies with the data.
-Inconsistencies, for example, such as frozen Modbus values or long periods of zero values.
+For example, inconsistencies such as frozen Modbus values or long periods of zero values.
 It is ultimately the responsibility of the Registrant, or their appointed agent, to ensure that the output from an Asset Meter is operating correctly and submitting accurate Metered Volumes for the primary energy flowing through the circuit being measured.

 Any output (i.e. analogue or digital) from an Asset Meter that is used for Settlement must be compliant with the required accuracy class required for that Asset Metering Type.